Travel Back In Time Along the Canals of Washington County

 Skenesborough Museum and Heritage Area Visitors Center

+At the head of Lake Champlain lies Whitehall, the Birthplace of the US Navy.
+Discover the town’s fascinating history within the walls of The Skenesborough Museum!
 The Museum lives within a 1917 canal terminal building, and helps share the story of the area & encourage investigation into the town’s deep roots.
 Aside from the Museum’s collection of historic artifacts and detailed dioramas, the grounds also features the remains of the sunken U.S.S.
 Ticonderoga, early firefighting equipment, canal memorabilia and a 1960’s-era D&H caboose rail car.

 Stop by to gain further appreciation & context for the ways Washington County helped shape our nation!